-This report outlines the Annual Sustainability Statement ("Statement") of ECM Libra Group Berhad ("Company") and its subsidiaries (collectively referred to as "Group" or "We") for the financial year ended 31 December 2021 ("FY2021"), focusing on the Group's primary business operations as hospitality services provider in Malaysia.
-This Statement contains sustainability data from 1 January 2021 to 31 December 2021, with one (1) year of comparative historical data wherever applicable.
-There were no significant changes to the organisation's structure and ownership during this reporting period.
+This statement outlines the Annual Sustainability Statement ("Sustainability Statement") of ECM Libra Group Berhad ("Company") and its subsidiaries (collectively referred to as "Group" or "We"), which covers the reporting period from 1 January 2022 to 31 December 2022 ("FY2022") and focusing on the Group's primary business operations as a hospitality services provider in Malaysia.
+The reporting period of the Sustainability Statement is aligned to the reporting period of the financial reporting of the Group.
+For selected performance indicators that have been historically tracked, data from the immediate preceding year has been included, unless otherwise stated.
+There is no restatement of information made from previous reporting periods.